Business Process Flow

 Going back

-Section titled “Going back”Users can move a deal back to a previous stage if needed (e.g., deal went back to negotiation after a failed close attempt).
-No data is lost.
+Section titled “Going back”A user can move a record back to an earlier stage when needed (e.g. a deal returns to negotiation after a failed close).
+No data is lost — the field values are kept.

 Combining BPF with workflows